 There's a huge note of caution we have to acknowledge here.
 Jesus' message to his disciples seems clear enough, especially "if any want to become my followers, let them deny themselves and take up their cross and follow me."
-That message was to a particular group of people in a very particular context, and if we are to connect it with ourselves, a different group of people in a very different context, we need to understand the essence of what Jesus was saying.
+We need to note clearly that that message was to a particular group of people in a very particular context, and if we are to connect it with ourselves, a different group of people in a very different context, we need to understand the essence of what Jesus was saying.
 Few of us would claim that the words uttered by Jesus to his disciples on that day literally mean that we need to pick up a cross and trudge to a crucifixion.
-Sure, there are some in parts of the world who hang themselves on meat-hooks and even get themselves nailed to a cross in a vain attempt to live out these words in a literal sense - but even they fall short as they are eventually pulled down and treated for their wounds if not for their state of mind.
+To be sure, there are some in parts of the world who hang themselves on meat-hooks and even get themselves nailed to a cross in a vain attempt to live out these words in a literal sense - but even they fall short as they are eventually pulled down and treated for their physical wounds if not for their state of mind.

 We need to - and it is appropriate to - understand that we need to hear the sense of what Jesus was saying to us, and apply it to our lives in our contexts to become followers of him.
 Is it about taking up suffering?
 St. Anselm (in the 4th Century) thought so, and developed a theology of atonement that is still popular in many quarters today.
 One consequence of Anselm's theological understanding was that it is good to suffer, because through suffering we are taking up our cross.
 There are problems with that understanding, not the least of which is that people are all too eager to help others take up their cross by increasing their suffering.
-Anselm's theology has been used since he presented it not only to justify but to applaud the suffering of slaves, the poor, the oppressed, and even women.
-You know the kinds of expressions, "there, there, suffering makes you more like Jesus!"
+Anselm's theology has been used since he presented it not only to justify but to applaud the suffering of slaves, the poor, women, and oppressed.
+You know the kinds of expressions, "there, there, suffering makes you more like Jesus, so we're helping by helping you suffer!"

 I think if we shift our focus from "take up their cross" to "deny themselves" we might have a more appropriate sense of just to what Jesus was and is calling his disciples.
-The amplifying question about what will it profit them lends support to this understanding that Jesus is presenting us with the choice of being disciples of ourselves or disciples of him.
-We are called to turn our attention away from ourselves - and so to where or to whom do we turn our attention?
+The amplifying question about what will it profit them lends support to this understanding that Jesus is presenting them, and us, with the choice of being disciples of ourselves or disciples of him.
+We are called to turn our attention away from ourselves - and if away from ourselves then to where or to whom do we turn our attention?
 The answer to that comes clearly from everything else that Jesus taught his disciples - with a focus on feeding the poor, clothing the naked, healing the sick, supporting the weak, honouring all people, giving instead of taking, cutting people some slack, considering people more important than the rules.
 We are called in this turning point to turn outwards, to concentrate on helping others instead of helping ourselves.